 - if the "XRM_5G" feature is supported, when the NEF receives the event notification for the AF transaction as defined in clause 4.2.2 of 3GPP TS 29.508 [26] or clause 4.2.5.14 of 3GPP TS 29.514 [7], or when the AF requested direct notification, as defined in clause 5.2.2.3 of 3GPP TS 29.564 [61], the NEF shall include the affected single-modal identification number and the corresponding flows within the "multiModFlows" attribute.

+- if the feature "EnQoSMon" is supported, and if both the Flow description and an external Application Identifier are included, the external Application Identifier with the attribute "exterAppId" is only used to indicate the ID that the IP flow information belongs to in the AF.